STEEPLE INN 2471

 SCOTT WEDDING 1314

 In the middle of the Wedding photograph we have the Groom Joe Scott and his Bride Alice Scott nee McKiernan.
 The best man and bridesmaid are unknown.
-Alice came from Scotland and that's where they were married in 1940 and then came back to Antrim to live.
+Alice came from Scotland and that's where they where married in 1940 and then came back to Antrim to live.

 ST JUDES BOWLING CLUB 1911

-Seated we have Jimmy Gillespie, Unknown, Unknown, Unknown, Miss Barnes, Billy Wallace (Club Secretary) and the Rev. Johnston.
+Seated: we have Jimmy Gillespie, Unknown, Unknown, Unknown, Miss Barnes, Billy Wallace (Club Secretary) and the Rev. Johnston.

 SCOTT PORTRAIT 1309